 Heading to Edinburgh for just one day?
 Make sure you don’t miss anything by reading this great One Day in Edinburgh Guide

-Edinburgh Underground Tour: Mercat Tours Edinburgh
+1. Mercat Tours Edinburgh

-Mercat Tours offer a range of ghost, history and private tours of Edinburgh.
-One of their most well known, and the tour that I took, was the Historic Underground Tour.
-This tour has exclusive access to the Blair Street Underground Vaults – the largest system of underground caverns in Edinburgh.
+Mercat Tours offer a range of ghost walk Edinburgh, 18th-century history and private tours of Edinburgh.
+One of their most well known, and the tour that I took, was the Historic Edinburgh Underground City Tour.

-The tour begins outside – at the Mercat Cross (see planning & logistics further down).
-I had a brilliant French guide!
+The ghostly underground vaults tour Edinburgh begins outside – at the Mercat Cross (see planning & logistics further down).
+I had a brilliant French guide.
 An unexpected nationality but she was fabulous and super knowledgeable.

-Mercat Tours have done a great job at keeping the vaults authentic.
+Mercat Tours have done a great job of keeping these ghostly underground vaults authentic.
 They are pretty much untouched and lit by candles.
-Only the most necessary safety measures have been put in when it comes to modernisation.
+Only the most necessary safety measures have been put in when it comes to modernization.

-I had two favorite stories.
+I had two favourite stories.
 One involved Judge Newton and his unique approach to contemplating judgments.
 The second is that for the first time I now actually understand what a body snatcher is and how that term came about.

-The tour finishes in the Discovery Room which features a mix of different types of exhibits with various levels of interactivity.
+The Mercat tour finishes in the Discovery Room which features a mix of different types of exhibits with various levels of interactivity.

 Mercat Tours Edinburgh Planning & Logistics